wmcdonald404/quick-ec2-instance/README.md

 This project is intended to act as a simple example of spinning up an AWS instance, in preparation for additional automation, for example to deploy Satellite, Openshift, Pacemaker or similar.

-The instructions and playbooks in this repository will:
+The instructions and playbooks in this repository:
 - Configure some AWS credentials in the Ansible Vault
 - Prepare the shell environment for the AWS dynamic inventory script
-- Create a default VPC if one does not already exist (examples for specific VPC creation are included too)
+- Create a default VPC if one does not already exist (examples for specific VPC creation are included too where explicitly defined subnets, security groups, internet gateways, routing tables or similar are required.)
-- Create an appropriately sized instance (the file system layout is kept deliberately simple, for product deployments in anger refer to the documentation)
+- Create an appropriately sized instance (the file system layout is kept deliberately simple, for production deployments refer to the corresponding documentation)

-Once the VPC and instance are provisioned https://github.com/sean797/iac-satellite can be used to deploy the Satellite.
-The playbooks in that repository will:

-- Subscribe the host appropriately
-- Install Satellite
-- Optionally: create some standard Satellite objects (products, content views, activation keys etc.)

 ## Contents